drand/website/docs/docs/specification.md

 // DefaultSchemeID is the default scheme ID. const DefaultSchemeID = "pedersen-bls-chained"

-// UnchainedSchemeID is the scheme id used to set unchained randomness on beacons. const UnchainedSchemeID = "pedersen-bls-unchained"
+// UnchainedSchemeID is the scheme ID used to set unchained randomness on beacons. const UnchainedSchemeID = "pedersen-bls-unchained"

+// ShortSigSchemeID is the scheme ID used to set unchained randomness on beacons with a reduced beacon size const ShortSigSchemeID = "bls-unchained-on-g1"

 ```

 As you can notice, the default value is `pedersen-bls-chained`.
 This is because of backward-compatibility